-Post-harvest loss can define as the loss from the stage of harvesting to the stage of consumption which occurs as a result of qualitative loss, quantitative loss and the food waste (by the consumers) altogether.
+Post-harvest loss can define as the loss from the stage of harvesting to the stage of consumption resulting from qualitative loss, quantitative loss and the food waste (by the consumers) altogether.

-Food waste is the subcategory included in the post-harvest losses which occur after the stage of marketing to the consumers in the post-harvesting chain.
-It can define as the wastage of edible food that has been unutilized by the consumers.
+Food waste is the subcategory included in the post-harvest losses that occur after marketing the food product to the consumers.
+Thus, it can be defined as the wastage of edible food that has been unutilized by the consumers.
 Food waste is strongly linked with the consumer’s behaviour, and it occurs by several ways like:

-- Consumer’s refusal to the retailer for purchasing the product.
+- Consumer’s refusal to the retailer in purchasing the product.

 - Discarding of leftover food.

-- Quantitative loss can define as the food loss which occurs as the result of weight loss, spillage of crops, attack of moulds and pests etc.
+- Quantitative food loss occurs due to weight loss, spillage of crops, microbial attack and pest attack.

-- Qualitative loss can define as the food loss which occurs as a result of nutrient loss, undesirable change in taste, texture etc., presence of excreta of birds, rodents etc. and contamination by mycotoxin.
+- Qualitative food loss occurs as a result of nutrient loss, undesirable change (in taste and texture), presence of excreta (like birds and rodents) and contamination by mycotoxin.

-- Maintenance of food quality: It is maintained by considering the following factors like appearance, texture, weight, flavour, nutritive value etc.
+- Maintenance of food quality: The quality of food is maintained without altering the appearance, texture, weight, flavour, nutritive value, and other food properties.

-- Reduction in food loss: To reduce the food loss between the period of harvesting and consumption by improving harvesting, storage, transportation facilities and marketing policies.
+- Reduction in food loss: The technique also targets to reduce the food loss between the period of harvesting and consumption by improving harvesting, storage, transportation facilities and marketing policies.

-- Reduction of food waste: To reduce the food wastage at the consumer’s level by improving marketing skills and by proper distribution of the product.
+- Reduction of food waste: It also minimizes the food wastage at the consumer’s level by improving marketing skills and proper distribution of the product.

 - Promotion: It includes the promotion of both small and large scale production of crops.

-Mechanical loss: It is caused by poor handling from the stage of harvesting to storage.
+- Mechanical loss is caused by poor handling from the stage of harvesting to storage.

-Microbial action: It is caused by microorganisms like bacteria, fungi, yeasts which quickly affects the perishable food crops like fruits and vegetables.
+- Microbial action is caused by microorganisms like bacteria, fungi, and yeasts etc., which readily affects the perishable food crops like fruits and vegetables.

-Environmental factors: Temperature and humidity are the two important environmental factors which are mainly responsible for the post-harvest losses.
+- Environmental factors like temperature and humidity are the two important factors primarily responsible for the post-harvest losses.